tscott0817/CS064-Final-Project/README.md

 light is active and which colors are lit up.
 States include:

 ## Inactive States
--   Null: The base state of the lights.
+-   Initial State: The base state of the lights.
 Only red lit.
 -   Error(Not implemented): Something has broken main loop(like a car crash); both lights flash red.

 ## Active States